 If it’s your own fault and you’ve stored your paper in a damp environment, it’s often possible to dry the paper out using a dehumidifier.
 I have just rescued a pile of prints by drying them out overnight.
 It worked a treat.

 It doesn’t always work, there are times when the wave is stubborn.
 The easiest answer is to mount the artwork on an acid-free self-adhesive board.

-I’ll finish my drawing and get a professional scan made before if the dehumidifier doesn’t work I acid-free, self-adhesive, backing board.
+I’ll finish my drawing and get a professional scan made before if the dehumidifier doesn’t work I use an acid-free self-adhesive backing board.

 Sometimes it’s the only way to save the artwork.
 It works for buckles, waves, and creases.